 “DevOps is the union of people, process, and products to enable continuous delivery of value to our end users“

-If any program, website, app, bot, or function has to be successful and lead to end-user satisfaction, it has to run without any hiccups or breaks.
+If any program, website, app, Chatbot, or function has to be successful and lead to end-user satisfaction, it has to run without any hiccups or breaks.

-The chief reason why you should apply DevOps to your bots because bots function as software programs.
-If there are any interruptions in the running of these programs, it may leave the end-user or the prospective customer communicating with the bot dissatisfied or even frustrated.
-For instance, when a specific question is asked to your chat bot on your website and it is unable to answer it, the customer may opt for your competitor, who perhaps has better programmed bots.
+The chief reason why you should apply DevOps to your Chatbots because Chatbots function as software programs.
+If there are any interruptions in the running of these programs, it may leave the end-user or the prospective customer communicating with the Chatbot dissatisfied or even frustrated.
+For instance, when a specific question is asked to your Chatbot on your website and it is unable to answer it, the customer may opt for your competitor, who perhaps has better programmed bots.

-As the use of bots is becoming frequent with a number of businesses embracing it, it is obvious that bots, of similar businesses, will function in a same way.
+As the use of Chatbots is becoming frequent with a number of businesses embracing it, it is obvious that Chatbots, of similar businesses, will function in the same way.
 If you want your customers to stick to your business then you should implement the best DevOps practices.
 This ensures that you deliver value to your customers on a consistent basis.

-Have you applied the principles to DevOps in your bot development project?
-If no, you may consider to do that now.
+Have you applied the principles to DevOps in your Chatbot development project?
+If no, you may consider doing that now.
 If yes, please let us know which principles helped you yield the maximum results.
 Please feel free to comment about any of your queries related to this write-up in the comment section below.